 Stop Amos Financial Phone Harassment!

+Is Amos Financial harassing you with constant phone calls?
 Creditors find it easier and oftentimes cheaper to transfer the responsibility of pursuing the debts owed to them to a collection agency.
 This is because collection agencies have the experience, resources and tools required to track down a debtor and discuss their debts.
 Third-party debt collectors are able to find debtors even when they have moved to a new location or changed their numbers.

 Some of the strategies debt collectors employ include: calling the friends and family of the debtor to ask for their number (they are not allowed to disclose information about the debt to the friends and family), calling the workplace of the debtor, stalking the debtor on social media, or even showing up at the debtor’s residence or place of employment.

-The Fair Debt Collection Practices Act is a federal law put in place to regulate the activities of third-party debt collectors.
+The Fair Debt Collection Practices Act (FDCPA) is a federal law put in place to regulate the activities of third-party debt collectors.
 According to the FDCPA, debt collectors should never employ unfair, deceptive and abusive debt collection methods.
 When a debt collector begins to call you many times a day, call you at odd hours, harass your family or friends, threaten you with lawsuits or physical harm, they are violating your rights under the FDCPA and you should contact us now to get legal help.

 One of the things debtors are most concerned about is whether a collection agency can garnish their wages.